nameer1811/Python-CPU-Scheduler/README.md

 `--rr` sets the scheduling algorithm to round robin
 `--quantum` requires an integer value after the flag, sets the quantum time used in the round robin algorithm
 `--fps` requires an integer value after the flag, sets how many milliseconds to simulate per real world second
-`-- help, --h` prints out all the arguments that can be provided to the command line
+`--help, --h` prints out all the arguments that can be provided to the command line
 Flags for choosing scheduling algorithms and providing simulation details In automatic mode, to start and stop the program, press the enter key.
 If manual mode, press enter to advance the program one millisecond.